Print all content from a WARC file (in principle the same as zcat)

 warc cat file1.warc.gz

-# Pipe payload from record #4 into the image viewer feh
+# Pipe the payload of the 4th record into the image viewer feh

 warc cat -n4 -P file1.warc.gz | feh -